AlanBrotherton/FaceAuthenticatorAndLiveness/README.md

 # Face Authentication & Liveness — Personal Project

 A small, fun desktop app for experimenting with face verification and a simple liveness routine (eye closure + peace-sign).
 Built from OpenCV, dlib/face_recognition, MediaPipe and PyQt5.
-This repo is a personal demo — feel free to fork and tinker.

 ## What it does
 - Step 1: Upload and save a reference face (encoding + preview).